mpv-player/mpv/DOCS/man/options.rst

     affecting the playback logic).
 In other situations, it will simply make seeking slower and use significantly more memory.

-    In specific situations, this still makes the player wait on the decoder, such as seeking, switching hardware decoding modes, and more.

     The queue size is restricted by the other ``--vd-queue-...`` options.
 The final queue size is the minimum as indicated by the option with the lowest limit.
 Each decoder/track has its own queue that may use the full configured